rackerlabs/docs-cloud-networks/api-docs/api-reference.rst

 		The neutron API is in Unlimited Availability and is available for all Managed Infrastructure and Managed Operations customers except for RackConnect v3 customers.
-		The Security Groups API is currently in Limited Availability.
-It is available only to Managed Infrastructure customers and not to RackConnect or Managed Operations customers.
-To use the security groups feature, contact Rackspace Support.
+		The Security Groups API is currently in Limited Availability, and the Floating IP Address API is in Early Access.
+They are available only to Managed Infrastructure customers and not to RackConnect or Managed Operations customers.
+To use the security groups or floating IP address features, contact Rackspace Support.